tnosaj/resume/README.md

 - Automated replication and fail-over with repmgrd/patroni
 - Had lots of fun automating pgbouncer with consul as a HA write endpoint
+- Run a [citus](https://www.citusdata.com/) cluster with approx. 1Pb of data sharded across multiple worker nodes in an HA setup.
 - Have come to embrace MVCC and the pros and cons that it brings
 - Have solidified my understanding of the pg_% tables and the plethora of information they provide